Mydayyy/webpack4-react-boilerplate/README.md

 make sure to also write the `.scss` extensions when including, otherwise webpack may try to include paths from node_modules.

+#### CSS Autoprefixer
+The resulting css file will automatically be prefixed according to the rules specified inside the package.json (key: browserslist).
+Prefixing is done in production as well as in development.

 #### Hot Module Replacement (HRM)
 All css changes will be displayed without reloading the page.